MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

 ### Conventions for dimension names

-In [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], the name of custom dimension will be prefixed with `al`.
-For example, if the dimension string you define in code is `Result`, then in the trace logged in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], the name appears as `alResult`.
+When logging events to [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], [!INCLUDE[prod_short](includes/prod_short.md)] server prefixes the name of custom dimension keys from AL with the string `al`.
+For example, if the dimension key you define in code is `Result`, then in the event logged in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], the key name appears as `alResult`.

-It is therefore considered good practice to use PascalCasing for your dimension names.
-This way, your dimension names in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] will conform to the standard naming of dimensions in [!INCLUDE[prod_short](includes/prod_short.md)] telemetry.
+It is therefore considered good practice to use PascalCasing for your dimension key names.
+This way, your dimension key names in [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] will conform to the standard naming of dimension keys in [!INCLUDE[prod_short](includes/prod_short.md)] telemetry.

-Also, do not use dimension keys with spaces in them.
+Also, do not use dimension key names with spaces in them.
 It makes KQL queries more difficult to write.

 ## Examples